aliceC119/musicstar-club/README.md

 + `Pep8` - for Python code validation and best practices formatting.
 ## Wireframes

+It is the "landing page" of this project for all the users.

 <img width="1008" alt="Screenshot 2024-10-29 at 21 22 51" src="https://github.com/user-attachments/assets/be44c26d-6d70-49e9-8080-474c0acecc19">

+It is the landing page of this project for logged-in users.

 <img width="1011" alt="Screenshot 2024-10-29 at 21 11 19" src="https://github.com/user-attachments/assets/28c75048-a928-4a7d-a099-c6cb64b15b4d">

+This is the page within the post for superusers.

 <img width="1009" alt="Screenshot 2024-10-29 at 22 47 32" src="https://github.com/user-attachments/assets/f541a9df-5db1-4d1b-b6f4-152e261e8558">

+This is the page to create a post for the superuser.

 <img width="1009" alt="Screenshot 2024-10-29 at 22 57 26" src="https://github.com/user-attachments/assets/7cbf147f-7e52-4f98-a44a-017c3671314a">

+This is the About page.

 <img width="1010" alt="Screenshot 2024-10-29 at 23 02 25" src="https://github.com/user-attachments/assets/08af252b-bc45-4b13-9aed-bfbb27077384">

+This is the Sign Up page.

 <img width="1009" alt="Screenshot 2024-10-29 at 21 02 03" src="https://github.com/user-attachments/assets/76fb4a26-6b28-4015-baa7-5250f2d0c880">

+This is the Sign in page.

 <img width="1013" alt="Screenshot 2024-10-29 at 21 06 17" src="https://github.com/user-attachments/assets/90650a00-a49a-470c-9161-6e3746be086b">

+This is the contact page.

 <img width="1009" alt="Screenshot 2024-10-29 at 21 15 29" src="https://github.com/user-attachments/assets/38615206-68b6-4726-95ef-72a69d3323d9">

+This is how it looks on the phone screen.

 <img width="444" alt="Screenshot 2024-10-29 at 20 44 35" src="https://github.com/user-attachments/assets/93329b51-4fa8-493f-9f24-f1d15e7a375d">